helmetjs/helmetjs.github.io/content/faq/use-without-express.md

     if (err) {
       res.statusCode = 500;
       res.end(
         "Helmet failed for some unexpected reason.
-Was it configured correctly?"
+Was it configured correctly?", );
-      );
       return;
     }